North Korea fires 'unidentified ballistic missile,' South Korean official says

 State-funded South Korean broadcaster Yonhap also reported the missile launch, saying it went into the East Sea, citing the country's Joint Chiefs of Staff.

-"It appears a ballistic missile was fired and that it flew over our country," Japanese Prime Minister Shinzō Abe told reporters on NHK.
-"We will immediately collect information and analyze the data and we will do our utmost to protect the public."
+Suga said the missile "appears to have flown over our country" and "poses the most serious and significant threat."

-NHK reported that the missile split into three parts and landed 733 miles east of Cape Erimo, Japan
+He added, "We cannot help but say that it threatens the peace and safety of the Asia Pacific region."

-It was not immediately clear what type of projectile North Korea may have fired.
+It was not immediately clear what type of missile North Korea may have fired.

 Yonhap reported that North Korea had launched an apparent missile into the East Sea, citing the military.